Apply by February 10th for the Earth Skills Teaching Apprenticeship and the Blue Skye Farm Internship

 - Photocopy of your current driver’s license, or state identification.

-- 3 year or longer driving record if over 21 years of age and will have had your license for 3 years or more.
+- Driving record if over 21 years of age and will have had your license for 2 years or more.

-- Any extra materials requested to supplement your personnel file (adding to items above, plus email correspondence) which may include need for updated bio/resume with descriptions of any/all additional training, skills and experience you want to add, such as the bullet points listed below.
+- Any extra materials requested to supplement your personnel file (adding to items above) which may include need for updated bio/resume with descriptions of any/all additional training, skills and experience you want to add, such as the bullet points listed below.

 - Time Outdoors (camping/hiking/backpacking, and playing night and day in the woods, deserts, mountains, prairies, beaches and waterways around your home; cultivating fruits and vegetables, fishing or caring for animals both domestic and wild)

-- Improving your community living / shared housemate situations through practicing communication skills and organizing events, for example, or gaining sensitivity and respect for others’ pet peeves; keeping kitchens and bathrooms clean for others, etc.
+- Improving your community living / shared housemate situations through practicing communication skills and organizing events, for example, or gaining sensitivity and respect for others’ pet peeves; keeping kitchens and bathrooms clean, etc.

-- Excellent personal hygiene: physical, emotional, mental, social, etc. and acceptance of diversity in politics, religion, culture – even ones you think are small-minded but may be based on someone’s genuine experience;
+- Personal hygiene: physical, emotional, mental, social, etc. and acceptance of diversity in politics, religion, culture – even ones you think are small-minded but may be based on someone’s genuine experience;

 - Tool safety and efficiency; practice with wilderness survival, traditional craftwork, wild edible foods, herbal studies, etc. Self-discipline to record and express experiences in writing, journaling, storytelling, blogging, etc.